prashant-zo/Prompt-AI/README.md

-# PromptAI
+# PromptTune

 A modern, production-ready AI chat application built with Next.js 14 App Router, Vercel AI SDK, Firebase, and Tailwind CSS.
-PromptAI helps users craft exceptional prompts for a wide range of AI systems, with a focus on accessibility and professional UX.
+PromptTune helps users craft exceptional prompts for a wide range of AI systems, with a focus on accessibility and professional UX.

 ## Features
 - AI chat with leveled prompt suggestions (Beginner, Intermediate, Advanced)